xFuture603/homelab-hardening-guide/docs/index.md

     significantly
     missing in this guide, feel free to suggest changes via pull request.

+## A word or two about security and complexity

+It’s important to recognize that security does not automatically improve by adding more tools, layers, or technologies.
+Each additional component increases the overall complexity of a system, and complexity tends to introduce new risks — misconfigurations, unexpected interactions, and operational overhead.
+A simpler system is often a more secure system, because it is easier to understand, monitor, and maintain.

+!!! quote

+    Complexity is the Worst Enemy of Security - Bruce Schneier

 ## Requirements

 Before applying the recommendations in this guide, ensure that you have: